nickmflorin/enumerated-literals/README.md

 ##### `throwInvalidValue` (_method_)

-Throws an [`InvalidLiteralValueError`][InvalidLiteralValueError] with a message that is generated based on optionally provided options to the [EnumeratedLiterals Instance] on instantiation and/or the constant string literal values that are associated with the instance.
+Throws an `InvalidLiteralValueError` with a message that is generated based on optionally provided options to the [EnumeratedLiterals Instance] on instantiation and/or the constant string literal values that are associated with the instance.

 ```ts
 (v: unknown, errorMessage?: string): never;